aurorascharff/rsc-workshop/STEPS-4h.md

 ## App: Code all data fetching

-- We have no JS here in this app.
-Turn off js.
-Show SSR in console.
 - Fetch data in contactList: first inside the component, then getContacts inside data/services med sortering
 - Nevne setup her, kan ha 1 fil for hver “feature” osv, smak og behag
 - Nevne server-only